BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 $ yarn add react-bootstrap
 ```

-We will also need to cofig our router using the _react-router-dom_
+We will also need to config our router using the _react-router-dom_

 ```
 $ yarn add react-router-dom